Child Adoption Laws can help protect you and your child from uncertainty and confusion

 Washington

-We hope to help you learn more about the state's child adoption laws.
-The information provided below may not be the entire adoption law and, since laws are changed, the information may have errors, omissions, or may not be the most current.
+We hope to help you learn more about the child adoption laws in the State of Washington.
+Please note that while we have tried to be as current as possible, laws are occasionally rewritten and/or amended; accordingly, the Washington adoption law provided below may have errors, omissions, or may not be the most current version.
 Please remember that this information should not be used as the basis for making any legal decision.
 Please use appropriate resources and an attorney's advice when making legal decisions.

 We Care About Children